Make sure you have a sharp blade for taking geranium cuttings

-There is no particular best time of the year for taking cuttings from many of the members of the pelargonium family, because they have no dormancy and grow for twelve months of the year.
+There isn’t a ‘best’ time to take cuttings from members of the pelargonium family because they have no dormant period and grow for twelve months of the year.
 However, success depends on being able to supply good light and warm compost.
-A propagator is a worthwhile investment for any enthusiastic gardener.
-It’s a good idea to get going on the regal varieties first if you need more of these, as they take longer to root and longer to come into bloom than the zonal types.
+A propagator is a worthwhile investment for any enthusiastic gardener and will help you to provide the optimum conditions.
+It’s a good idea to get going on the regal varieties first, as they take longer to root and come into bloom than the zonal types.

-While I always encourage you to expand your collection by trying out new varieties, taking your own cuttings of geraniums is also an exciting part of this wonderful hobby of growing and collecting geraniums!
-If you’ve never tried it before then do give it a go – I still get a thrill when fresh, white roots are coming out of the base of a cutting I’ve taken.
-There is no such thing as 100% success but if you have a method that works for then I’d always say stick with it.
+While it’s exciting to expand your collection by trying out new varieties, taking your own geranium cuttings is also an exciting part of this wonderful hobby!
+If you’ve never tried it before then do give it a go – you’ll get a real thrill when fresh, white roots emerge from the base of a cutting you’ve taken.
+There is no such thing as 100% success but if you have a method that works for you, then stick with it.

 - Cut the mother plant just above a leaf joint on the main stem and then trim the cutting you’ve taken to just below the joint.